Struct bitflags::__core::path::PathBuf

 fn display(&self) -> Display

-Returns an object that implements Display
+Returns an object that implements Display for safely printing paths

 that may contain non-Unicode data.